satwikkansal/ibm_iot_example/blog/draft.md

 send_reset_command(app_client, 'raspi', 'raspi-1')
 ```

 Above we initialize an application client that connects directly to the cloud and resides at a different location than the gateway.
 We use the application client to send a simple command to the gateway instructing it to reset.
-Of course, it's naive use-case, but you can extend it to do something more useful like restarting the device, changing the rate at which data is sent, etc.
+It's naive use-case, but you can extend it to do more useful things like restarting the device, changing the rate at which data is sent, etc.

 Just like the gateway config, we'll specify the application config in a YAML file,